megezer0/AppCV_2025/Lab_5/challenges/README.md

 If your laptop doesn't have a webcam or you want to use a Raspberry Pi camera, you can stream video from a Raspberry Pi to your laptop for processing.

 ### How It Works
 The Raspberry Pi runs a video server that captures camera frames and streams them over the network.
-Your laptop receives these frames and processes them with MediaPipe - all your detection code remains exactly the same!
+Your laptop receives these frames and processes them with MediaPipe - all your detection code remains exactly the same.

 ### Setup Instructions